-Gifts, dinners, extra expenses, gifts, dinners, extra expenses, repeat.
-It seems like everything around the holidays brings along making a purchase.
-It can be overwhelming if we let ourselves be taken away with all these compromises, especially during this time where it seems we HAVE TO.
+Gifts, dinners, extra expenses, repeat.
+It seems like everything around the holidays brings along a mandatory purchase.
+It can be overwhelming if we let ourselves become consumed with all these compromises, especially during this time where it seems we HAVE TO.

 So, what can we do?

 We don’t have to go all the way with the Holidays.
 We think we have to, but in reality, we are just used to doing that.